FabricMC/fabric-docs/develop/getting-started/introduction-to-fabric-and-modding.md

 - [W3: Java OOP](https://www.w3schools.com/java/java_oop.asp)
 - [Medium: Introduction to OOP](https://medium.com/@Adekola_Olawale/beginners-guide-to-object-oriented-programming-a94601ea2fbd)

+### Terminology

+Before we start, let's go over some of the terms that you will encounter when modding with Fabric:

+- **Mod**: A modification to the game, adding new features or changing existing ones.
+- **Mod Loader**: A tool that loads mods into the game, such as Fabric Loader.
+- **Mixin**: A tool for modifying the game's code at runtime - see [Mixin Introduction](https://fabricmc.net/wiki/tutorial:mixin_introduction) for more information.
+- **Gradle**: A build automation tool used to build and compile mods, used by Fabric to build mods.
+- **Mappings**: A set of mappings that map obfuscated code to human-readable code.
+- **Obfuscation**: The process of making code difficult to understand, used by Mojang to protect Minecraft's code.
+- **Remapping**: The process of mapping obfuscated code to human-readable code.

 ## What Is Fabric?

 Fabric is a lightweight modding toolchain for Minecraft: Java Edition.

-It is designed to be a simple and easy-to-use modding platform that is compatible with other modding tools and libraries.
+It is designed to be a simple and easy-to-use modding platform.
+Fabric is a community-driven project, and it is open-source, meaning that anyone can contribute to the project.

-For developers, you should be aware of these four main components:
+You should be aware of the four main components of Fabric:

 - **Fabric Loader**: A flexible platform-independent mod loader designed for Minecraft and other games and applications.
 - **Fabric Loom**: A Gradle plugin enabling developers to easily develop and debug mods.